 Q: How do I determine the characters-per-inch and lines-per-inch settings to use in a Text print action?

-A: Characters-per-inch may be calculated using the following formula(s):
+A: You would calculate characters-per-inch using the following formula(s):

 - CPI = number of characters in a line to be printed / printable width in inches, or